shaikhmq20/comfy-zone-Shopping-Application-/README.md

 - A basic shopping application where you can discover product and add it to your cart
 - The website is hosted using **'Netlify'** on https://comfy-zone.netlify.app
+- Responsive for both desktop and mobile screen

 # Technologies used